 Agriculture is the science, or practice, of cultivating soil, producing crops, and raising livestock.
 Career options go beyond farming and ranching and can be divided into many various categories and directions.
 Whether you work directly with the animals and resources that contribute to the worldwide food supply or take a more distant position, if the idea intrigues you, then one of the many roles in agriculture could be an excellent fit.

 Essentially, agribusiness is the industry of businesses based in agriculture.
 Examples of agribusinesses are Deere and Company, makers of John Deere products, and Monsanto, which manufactures the weed killer Roundup.
 Chicken producer Pilgrim’s Pride and various grain, sugar, and tobacco brands are just a few other cases of companies making a profit in agriculture.

 As you can see from the diversity of the workplaces above, there are quite a few different paths to take.
 Careers look similar to what you would find in the world of business.
 Do sales, marketing, or finance, just with a focus on agriculture, or work with loans and insurance for farms and equipment manufacturers.
 Many of these career choices only need an associate or a bachelor degree.
-Salaries range from the $60Ks through well into the $100Ks.

 Associate degree options: You will take courses leading up to an associate of applied science, associate of arts, or associate of applied arts and science.
 All of these can transfer to a four-year university, where you’ll be able to get a bachelor’s degree.

 Bachelor degree options: Programs like agricultural business and agricultural business management will be well suited for your agricultural path.